napari/napari.github.io/tutorials/points.md

 You can select all the points in the currently viewed slice by clicking the `A` key if you are in select mode.

-Once selected you can delete the selected points clicking on the delete button in the layer controls panel or pressing the delete key.
+Once selected you can delete the selected points by clicking on the delete button in the layer controls panel or pressing the delete key.

 When using these point editing tools the pan and zoom functionality of the viewer canvas is disabled and you are able to edit the layer.
 You can temporarily re-enable pan and zoom by pressing and holding the spacebar.
 This feature can be useful if you want to move around the points layer as you edit it.